bytecodealliance/wasm-micro-runtime/samples/workload/tensorflow/README.md

 - build tf-lite with emcc compiler
 - build iwasm with pthread enable and include libiary under libc-emcc
 - run benchmark model with iwasm:
-  --max-secs 300: means the max training time cost is 5 minutes, you can adjust by yourself
+  --max-secs 300: means the max training time cost is 5 minutes, you can adjust it by yourself